One Oxford Centre

-One Oxford Centre is one of the major distinctive and recognizable features of Downtown Pittsburgh Pennsylvania, United States.
-The complex is named for Oxford Development, the developer and previous owner.

-Among the commercial tenants of One Oxford Centre are Buchanan Ingersoll & Rooney PC, HFF Inc., the Federal Reserve Bank of Cleveland Pittsburgh Branch, and Morgan, Lewis & Bockius.
+One Oxford Centre is a 45-story skyscraper in downtown Pittsburgh, Pennsylvania.
+The complex is named for Oxford Development Company, the developer and previous owner.
+Among the commercial tenants of One Oxford Centre are Buchanan Ingersoll & Rooney, HFF Inc., the Federal Reserve Bank of Cleveland Pittsburgh Branch, the Federal Home Loan Bank of Pittsburgh, and Morgan, Lewis & Bockius.

 History

 The proposed tower was announced and submitted for county approval in October 1978 as the "Grant Land project".
 In April 1983, DeBartolo Company, which constructed the tower, announced plans for "Two Oxford Centre" to the immediate northeast of the main tower and across the street from Pittsburgh City Hall and the Frick Building.
 Two Oxford Centre was to be noticeably taller than One Oxford, however the plans and development were dependent on securing a majority tenant which never materialized.

+Since developing the Property in 1983, Oxford Development had been the sole owner and operator.
+In January 2016 San Francisco-based Shorenstein Properties acquired One Oxford Centre under its Shorenstein Realty Investors Eleven LP, a $1.2 billion fund.
+CBRE Group was appointed as the leasing agent to fill up the remaining vacant space in the building.
+Shorenstein implemented an intensive capital improvement program that included repairing deferred maintenance throughout the property as well as aesthetic upgrades to the lobby and common areas.